 Schulte and her husband Mike have followed suit.
-Their two girls now make donations in their teachers’ names for holiday gifts, and the family volunteers for the South Oakland Shelter and makes Christmas cards together.
+Their two girls have made donations in their teachers’ names for holiday gifts, and the family has volunteered for the South Oakland Shelter and made Christmas cards together.

 “What you want is not necessarily what you need,” Schulte says.
 “They realize that.
 They’re happy to go outside and play in the yard.”

 Parenting experts agree.
 Kids don’t need an excessive amount of stuff.
 But there are some things they do need, says Judy Pearlman, a social worker and therapist in Plymouth.

 “You can’t spoil them enough with love and attention,” she says.
 “With gifts?
 Yes.
 But with love and attention: There’s never enough.”